CodeHarrington/Project-1/README.md

 ### As a business owner:

 - I would like to present a platform and my offer on the website clearly to potential and existing Referees.
-    > Keep the potential use engaged and wanting to stay on the page a learn more about contacting-us.
+    > Keep the potential user engaged and wanting to stay on the page and learn more about contacting-us.

-- I need to make sure that my current and new customers will find a professional help with queries or group trainings.
+- I need to make sure that my current and new customers will find  professional help with queries or group training.
     > Customers can achieve this by contacting through contact-us form.
 They can choose their experience in a message box.

 - I want my customers to be able to learn how to use my website intuitively and easily.
     > Each site has a fixed navigation menu and is accessible at all times.
 All content is presented with minimalistic approach.

-- I would like to build and maintain relationship with potential and current customers.
+- I would like to build and maintain relationships with potential and current customers.
-    > Customers are able to find a links to social channels at the bottom of each page.
+    > Customers are able to find links to social channels at the bottom of each page.
 Alternatively they can contact by email or contact form.

 ### As a new customer:
-- wish to find information about refreeing and what they might get out of it.
+- I wish to find information about refereeing and what they might get out of it.
-    > User can see essential description on the home page.
-More information can be find in information page.
+    > Users can see essential descriptions on the home page.
+More information can be found in the information page.

-- I would like to contact with how to get involved and become a Referee.
+- I would like to know how to get involved and become a Referee.
-    > User can find a contact form in contact page.
+    > Users can find a contact form on the contact page.
 Alternatively can use an email.
 Email address if located in a footer the bottom of each page.

-- I want to join in a fitness group with professional structure, to find motivation and spend time actively.
+- I want to join a fitness group with a professional structure, to find motivation and spend time actively.
     > Brief training description of group sessions can be find on the information page , with the green background with blue border.
-Frome there user can click contact-us button and send a message on the form.
+From there the user can click contact-us button and send a message on the form.

 ### As a returning customer:
 - I need to contact my coach to reschedule my meeting.
-    > User can find a contact form in contact page.
+    > Users can find a contact form in contact page.
 Alternatively can use social channels or email.

-- I would like to check timetable for current days and times for a group trainings.
+- I would like to check timetable for current days and times for  group training.
-    > information page has time table.
+    > The information page has a time table.

-- I want to show my friends what refereing and the club is about.
+- I want to show my friends what refereeing and the club is about.
     > Each page contains a Contact-us button at the top and bottom of each page.